chrislovecnm/chrislovecnm.com/_posts/2017-10-07-highly-available-resilient-applications-3-of-3.md

 | preferredDuringSchedulingIgnoredDuringExecution |    Runs| Runs    | Keeps Running |
 | requiredDuringSchedulingIgnoredDuringExecution    | Runs    | Fails    | Keeps Running |

-Affinity rules give weight to where a pod deploys, while Anti-Affinity rules provide a weight to direct where a pod is not deployed.
-When developing and deploying fault tolerant applications, it is often more important to ensure that pods do not live on the same node.
+Affinity rules give weight to where a Pod deploys, while Anti-Affinity rules provide a weight to direct where a Pod is not deployed.
+When developing and deploying fault tolerant applications, it is often more important to ensure that Pods do not live on the same node.
 Anti-Affinity Selectors provide that exact functionality.

 ### Anti-Affinity Select Example